wiseman-timelord/Cpp-Vulkan-Agi/README.md

 Research: Found relevant training data, it says A.
 Produced relevant web-research for doing X to the Y script, it said B.
 Ordering INSTRUCT model to assemble some data from C and pass it on to CODE.
 Then ordering CODE to produce the relevant updates using information D.
+Operation has been completed, file is reported saved.
+Shutting down interface in 10 seconds...
 --------------------------------------------
 -----------------------------------------
 INSTRUCT: